Are you there? Send photos to Open Story.

 Still, the ouster from Zuccotti Park did not appear to stifle the New York protest effort.
 The group tried to sum up its intent on a Twitter post: “Enough of this economy that exploits and divides us.
 It’s time we put an end to Wall Street’s reign of terror and begin building an economy that works for all.”

-The Occupy movement, likewise, showed few signs of abating elsewhere in the United States.
+The Occupy movement showed no signs of abating elsewhere in the United States.

-In cities such as St. Louis, Milwaukee and elsewhere, thousands responded to the “day of action” plea.
+In cities such as St. Louis and Milwaukee, thousands responded to the “day of action” plea.

 The next highest arrest figure was in Los Angeles, where 25 people were arrested early Thursday and another 25 were arrested later in the day, Officer Andrew Neiman said.
 Bail was set at $5,000 for those detained, he added.